 Beans are one of the easiest and most rewarding garden vegetables to grow, and are great for plots both big and small.
 Most beans will need a structure to climb, or a trellis, while a few varieties, like the Bush Bean, will grow without one.
 Pole Beans, and other climbing bean varieties need vertical space to climb and can climb up to three meters or more if allowed to.
 Other varieties, like the Bush Bean, grow on small shrub like plants that stay closer to the soil, and do not trail or climb, but instead stay fairly compact and low.

 Basil is an annual herb plant that provides a favorite flavor in many dishes.
 It’s an herb that is easy to grow and does well when grown indoor or outdoors, as long as its modest needs are met.
 If you’re considering growing basil, follow these tips for success and an abundant harvest.
-Continue reading How to Grow Basil
+Follow the steps below to learn how to grow basil.

 Carrots are an easy root crop to grow and come in several different colors.
 If you can’t get your child to eat orange carrots, growing a white or purple variety in your home garden might just change their mind about the vegetable.